-The Mammut Pulse was discontinued in 2017.
+The Mammut Pulse was released in 12/2006 and discontinued in 2017.
 It was replaced by the Barryvox S. Mammut will continue to support the Pulse's 5-year warranty.

 Summary: The Mammut Pulse Barryvox is a small, three-antenna, avalanche transceiver with a long reception range.
 It offers both analog and digital modes, provides feature-rich handling of multiple burials, handles spikes well, has a floating direction arrow that indicates minor changes in direction as well as points behind you, and has excellent audible indication.
 If the victim is wearing a Pulse transceiver (which has been configured for use in the same region), the searching Pulse can tell you if the victim is alive by sensing tiny movement—hence the name Pulse.
 With the 3.0 firmware update, the Pulse offers both a basic and advanced user interface.
 The Pulse is the feature-rich big brother of the Mammut Element.